terranodo/tegola-docs/content/getting-started/index.md

 Tegola delivers geospatial vector tile data to any requesting client.
 For simplicity, we'll be setting up a basic HTML page as our client that will display the rendered map.
 We'll be using the [Open Layers](http://openlayers.org/) client side library to display and style the vector tile content.

-Create a new file, copy in the contents below, and open in a browser:
+Create a new HTML file, copy in the contents below, and open in a browser:

 ```html
 <!DOCTYPE html>